Nationwide Car Insurance Review

 But it’s the biggest and most important.

-Yes, if you are in an accident, file a claim, and have to put your car into the shop for something related to that claim, your Nationwide insurance will cover your rental car.
-It will be covered as long as your car is still being repaired, in most states.
+Yes, if you are in an accident, file a claim, and have to put your car into the shop for something related to that claim, your Nationwide insurance can cover your rental car.
+This is, however, an optional coverage which you’ll need to add to your policy.
+It will then be covered up to the specified limit as long as your car is still being repaired, in most states.

 Nationwide will provide some leeway when it comes to using your credit score to determine your rates if there is evidence of an extraordinary life circumstance.
 These can include a catastrophic event, a divorce, death of a spouse, child, or parent, serious illness, identity theft, and more.